Loominagit/icon-helper/README.md

 *A Discord bot made specifically to search icons.*

 # The main idea
-You may be wondering: "why this bot exist?", "why do you think it's useful omegalul".
+You may be wondering: *"why this bot exist?"*, *"why do you think it's useful omegalul"*.
 Well, to answer the question, I need to tell you a story.
 While I am new designing in Figma, I find copy and pasting icons between drafts really annoying.
 Thus I lost motivation on designing UI because of it.
 I think I found a solution.
 I had a thought that I can find icons through Discord, and copy the icon from it without having a hassle switching between drafts.
 I spent a day to implement this bot, and here it is.

 # Features
 - Easy-to-use bot